tarecord/sign-in-with-google/README.md

 This is great for Agencies or sites that have lots of users and need a way to make signing in a quick and painless process.

 ## Features
-* Show/Hide the "Sign In with Google" button on the login form
+* Show/Hide the "Log In with Google" button on the login form
 * Restrict user logins to a specific domain
 * If a user is already logged in to Google, they will be automatically redirected without much fuss
 * Connect existing user accounts with a Google account